OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2018-11-15-collaboration-is-difficult-let-s-do-more-of-it.md

 At the same time we wanted to keep to our original EoI and explore the feasibility of a common platform we could use across the sector.

 On 14 November we held another Hangout, this time to have a final read-through and sign off our application.
-It felt like an achievement, separate to the success or otherwise of the application, to have formed as a group to speak with a single voice.
+It felt like an achievement, separate to the success or otherwise of the application, to have formed as a group.
 We made new contacts in new areas, and a number of spin-off opportunities could arise from this.

 On 15 November we submitted our application.
 But the work doesn't stop there; because of the tight delivery timescale we need to start work next week on preparations for procuring a digital agency so that we can press the 'go' button on the exercise the minute the next email is received from MHCLG to say we've been successful.